k0ste/cisco-spa-zero-touch-provision/README.md

-# cisco-spa-zero-touch-provision
+# Zero Touch Provision Cisco SPA IP-phones

-Zero Touch Provision Cisco SPA IP-phones
+For use this for FULL configuration, include SIP Lines, mac address of SIP phone should be defined on database.